 Both Bengals and Savannahs are a mix between a wild feline and a domestic cat.
 Because of this, they have some unique requirements and personalities.
 If you’re looking for an exotic cat that still acts like a regular housecat, a Bengal is likely your best option.
 However, if you’re looking for an exotic personality as well, choose a Savannah.

-Either way, you need the extra time and attention to take care of these cats properly.
-They are not for the faint of heart.
+Either way, you need plenty of extra time and attention to take care of either of these cats properly—they are not for the faint of heart!

 Featured Image Credit: CNuisin, Shutterstock